cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 ## Delivery Plan

 The delivery plan will include the following steps:
-  - Test performance and compare between versions
-    - EE: 2 days
   - Implement fips-compliancy
-    - Finalize the open PR for the implementation.
+    - Finalize the [open PR](https://github.com/cyberark/conjur-authn-k8s-client/pull/97) for the implementation.
 Most of the work is already done.
+    - EE: 3 days
+  - Test performance and compare between versions
     - EE: 2 days
   - Implement tests
     - Research and design the solution